OpenDSA/OpenDSA/RST/en/Binary/BinaryTree.rst

 A :term:`complete binary tree` has a restricted shape obtained by starting at the root and filling the tree by levels from left to right.
-In the complete binary tree of height :math:`d`, all levels except possibly level :math:`d` are completely full.
+In a complete binary tree of height :math:`d`, all levels except possibly level :math:`d` are completely full.
 The bottom level has its nodes filled in from the left side.